 Sexual Assault with an Object.
 To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her/their age or because of his/her/their temporary or permanent mental or physical incapacity.
 An "object" or "instrument" is anything the offender uses other than the offender's genitalia, e.g., a finger, bottle, handgun, stick.

-Nonconsensual Fondling.
+Fondling.
 The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her/their age or because of his/her/their temporary or permanent mental or physical incapacity.

-Sex Offenses, Non-Forcible Unlawful, Non-Forcible Sexual Intercourse.
+.

 Incest.
 Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rape – Non-Forcible.
-Sexual intercourse with a person who is under the statutory age of consent.
-There is no force or coercion used in Statutory Rape; the act is not an attack.

 Dating violence.
-Violence against a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of a relationship will be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Violence against a person who is or has been in a social relationship of a romantic or intimate nature with the victim, and where the existence of a relationship will be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

 Domestic Violence.
 Violence committed: